project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

              name: str = None)
 ```

-Creates a controller without autocommissioner.
+Creates a controller without AutoCommissioner.

 The allocated controller uses the noc, icac, rcac and ipk instead of the
 default, random generated certificates / keys.
 Which is suitable for creating a